jdchampion/ChordInnate/README.md

 The project originally began as a basic music generator, focusing on chord progressions.
 By the end of Summer 2013, a working prototype had been developed.
 While it was exciting to have met my goal, it was clear to me that the program's generation algorithm required more sophistication than `java.util.Random` -- *because that just didn't __sound__ all that great!*

 Since then, ChordInnate has undergone several iterations, shaping it into an *engine* that can be used for generating or analyzing music.
-I've incorporated many software engineering concepts and principles that I've encountered during my studies at university, and continue to enjoy improving my skills with this project.
+I've incorporated many software engineering concepts and principles that I've encountered during my studies at work / school, and continue to enjoy improving my skills with this project.